 WITH THE SUPPORT OF ENOA AND CREATIVE EUROPE PROGRAMME OF THE EUROPEAN UNION, PRS FOUNDATION, FEDORA, AFAC (THE ARAB FUND FOR ARTS AND CULTURE) & LA MESURE TAX SHELTER DU GOUVERNEMENT FÉDÉRAL BELGE

 LAURÉAT DU PRIX FEDORA - GENERALI POUR L'OPÉRA 2020

 They know that if I live, I will eventually kill them.

 Nawal El Saadawi, Woman at Point Zero (1975)

-An Egyptian woman awaits on death row: she killed a man, her pimp, in self-defence and has been sentenced to be hanged.
-Ferdaous, whose name means “paradise” in Arabic, recounts her cautionary tale from hell: it is the story of a woman who, since her earliest childhood, has suffered all forms possible of male domination and exploitation, including prostitution.
-Based on the thought-provoking novel by Nawal El Saadawi, a leading advocate for women’s rights in Egypt, Woman at Point Zero is driven by four female artists—composer Bushra El-Turk, stage director Laila Soliman, writer Stacy Hardy, and film director Aida Elkashef—who wish to promote a different expression of women’s voices in opera, and by so doing, reinvent the form and language of that expression.
-Empowerment, sisterhood, and a liberating humour are the ingredients of this multimedia opera, which broadens its discourse by drawing on diverse musical sources and styles, from both Western and non-Western society.
-It is supported by ENOA, the European network of opera academies, and was awarded the Fedora Prize.
+An Egyptian woman awaits on death row: she killed her pimp in self-defence and is therefore about to be hanged.
+Ferdaous – whose name in Arabic means “paradise” – recounts her exemplary story from hell: it is a story of a woman who, since her earliest childhood, has suffered all possible forms of male domination and exploitation, including prostitution.
+Inspired by the acclaimed and cutting novel by Nawal El Saadawi, a leading advocate of women's rights in Egypt, Woman at Point Zero is led by four women artists – composer Bushra El-Turk, stage director Laila Soliman, writer Stacy Hardy and film director Aida Elkashef – who are eager to bring new women’s voices in opera and, in so doing, to reinvent opera’s form and language.
+Empowerment, sisterhood, and a liberating humour are the ingredients of this multimedia opera, which draws on diverse musical influences from Europe to Asia and the Middle East.
+It is supported by enoa, the European network of opera academies, and has been awarded the FEDORA Opera Prize 2021.